skrodahl/NewTon/README.md

 Completely self-contained.
 Saving tournaments and their states makes it resilient to browser/computer crashes.
 Tournaments are saved as JSON in your computer's Downloads folder.

 Supports:
-- Creating and retrieving tournaments
+- Creating, retrieving and deleting tournaments
+- Exporting tournaments and settings for use on another computer
 - User registration
 - Register payments
 - Generate double bracket tournaments for 8, 16, 32 and 64 players